The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Materials and methods

 Prior to \emph{in~situ} ion beam exposure, a surface fiducial in the form of a 1~mm square was scribed into the center of each sample to be used for laser targeting.
-Prior to installation, each sample was cleaned with alcohol and subject to a 15 minute low-energy plasma cleaning to minimize any surface contamination.
+Prior to installation, each sample was cleaned with alcohol and subjected to a 15 minute low-energy plasma cleaning to minimize any surface contamination.
+All high-temperature ramps and ion exposures are conducted in high vacuum better than 1.5$\times$10$^{-6}$~Torr.
 Once roughly aligned from benchtop polarization markings, samples were azimuthally rocked through $\sim$10$^\circ$ while the frequency of the induced SAW is monitored to ensure that they are aligned along the minimum SAW velocity direction corresponding to a $\langle 100\rangle$\{001\} surface polarization.
 For \emph{in~situ} TGS measurements, the excitation laser spot was $\sim$200~{\textmu}m in diameter and the probing laser spot was $\sim$100~{\textmu}m in diameter. \emph{In~situ} TGS measurements were collected using a 30~second time domain average of the 1~kHz repetition rate to increase the collected signal-to-noise ratio.
 In practice, measurements are collected on a 50\% duty cycle to allow for any online adjustments necessary during exposure, resulting in an ultimate temporal resolution of 60~seconds.
 A total applied dose of 60~dpa at the damage peak is selected for these experiments as swelling is likely to have occurred in these systems by that dose and, with an average dose rate of $1.7\times10^{-3}$~dpa/sec across all exposures (corresponding to an average ion flux of $1.9\times10^{12}$~ions/cm$^2$sec), irradiations could be completed in approximately 10 hours each.
 Over these long exposures, then, the 1 minute temporal resolution provides a dramatically oversampled record of the dynamic property evolution.
-Prior to \emph{in~situ} ion irradiation, samples were held at the target temperature of 550$^\circ$C for 3--4~hours to ensure that the entire target assembly reached thermal equilibrium.
+Prior to \emph{in~situ} ion irradiation, samples were held at the target temperature of 550$^\circ$C for 3--4~hours to ensure that the entire target assembly reached thermal equilibrium and that specimens were well-annealed before irradiation.
 During that time, static high temperature baseline TGS measurements were collected to provide reference points for material properties.
 Measured values of thermal diffusivity for each alloy at 25$^\circ$C and 550$^\circ$C are shown in \cref{tab:therm} as mean values of 6--9 measurements collected for 5000 laser shots each.
 Values at both temperatures are in good agreement with temperature-dependent thermal transport data in these systems reported by Jin and coworkers~\cite{Jin2017}.